zenOSmosis/phantom-core/README.md

   - Implement PhantomServiceCore and PhantomServiceManager servicing
   - Remove deep-merging of PhantomCore options and promote to a separate utility (deepMerge lives on its own)
   - Add registerShutdownHandler (and included function stack support)
+  - Implement PhantomCollection iterator (i.e. [...collection] retrieves all collection children).
+NOTE: After a collection is destructed, it can no longer be iterated, and attempts to do so throw a TypeError.
+This functionality may change in the future.

 TODO: Build out this documentation